Before starting your family search at the Archives, it helps to prepare in advance to maximize your results and save time and frustration.

 What Record and Time Period Do You Need?
 Identify what kind of record you need and a time period of interest, which will help us determine if we have that record.
 The records in our holdings that are most commonly used by genealogists are Census Records, Military Records, Naturalization Records, Probate Records, Marriage Records, and Death and Birth Records.

 What Is The County/Location of the Record?
 The records housed at the Archives are given to us by different counties and district courts; therefore we will need a county name or location in order to process a search request.
+If there is a case number associated with the request, you will need to provide this information to us.
+You can call the county court where the case was filed to get this information.
 Note: We do not have a complete set of records from each county/district.

 Check to See If the Archives Has the Record: